bercovasile/Mikrotik_AutoBackup_Using_Docker/README.md

 # Mikrotik_AutoBackup_Using_Docker
-This is a simple tool to create MikroTik backup and export MikroTik backup on your repository File was encryption with fernet encryption/decryption
+This is a simple tool to create MikroTik backup and export MikroTik backup on your repository.

+File was encryption with fernet encryption/decryption